-- Report recommendations for changes to the Company Safeguarding and Prevent Policy and Procedures considering legislative changes, to the Board of Directors - Ensure constant availability of support for staff and learners (during working hours) through an organised Safe and Sound rota - Undertake regular and appropriate advanced Safeguarding training for this role - Make the decision to refer any allegations or concerns about abuse to the statutory safeguarding partners for investigation - Address any immediate protection issues - Make the decision and support staff to refer to an appropriate statutory agency (Police, Local Authority, Social Services and Prevent) - Liaise with Safeguarding Children Partnership - Ensure employees are trained on Company Safeguarding procedures - Source appropriate external training for Safeguarding - When on duty, log all issues and monitor cases to resolution/ and Keep the action safeguarding database updated
+- Report recommendations for changes to the Company Safeguarding and Prevent Policy and Procedures considering legislative changes, to the Board of Directors. ensure constant availability of support for staff and learners (during working hours). through an organised Safe and Sound rota. - Undertake regular and appropriate advanced Safeguarding training for this role. - Make the decision to refer any allegations or concerns about abuse to the statutory. safeguarding partners for investigation. - Address any immediate protection issues. - Make the decision and support staff to refer to an appropriate statutory agency.
+(Police, Local Authority, Social Services and Prevent) using the National referral form. - Liaise with Safeguarding Children Partnership. - Any Prevent related concerns will be securely transferred when a young person moves college in line with KCSiE 2023. - Ensure employees are trained on Company Safeguarding procedures and prevent suitable to their role. - Source appropriate external training for Safeguarding as and when needed. - Further develop and support an annual CPPD record on Prevent for all DSO staff. - When on duty, log all issues and monitor cases to resolution/ and keep the action safeguarding database updated.